mzimbres/rtcpp/README.md

   2. Heap fragmentation.
   3. Use of exceptions.

-  It is debatable whether use of exceptions is really important or not so I will not focus on it.
-Before we talk about how I addressed these problems, let us see some examples and benchmarks.
+  It is debatable whether use of exceptions is really important, therefore I will not focus on it.
+Before we talk about how I addressed these problems, let us see some graphs, that show the behaviour of real-time allocators.

 ## Benchmarks

-In the link below show the time taken to fill a `std::set` and my own implementation of it `rt::set`.
+The link below shows the time taken to fill a `std::set` and my own implementation of it `rt::set`.
 Each one is tested with `std::allocator` and my real-time allocator `rt::allocator`.
+The benchmark is performed on a scenario with a fragmented heap.
+It is amazing that a simply changing the allocator can lead to more than 50% performance improvement.

 ![Insertion time](fig/set_insertion.pdf).

-In this graph the reader can see almost 50% performance improvement when `std::set` and `rt::set` are used with a real-time allocator.
-More importantly, this improvement is independent of the current heap state as I will show in next graph.
-(To come).

 ## Using rt::allocator